Oil vessel explodes off Nigeria's coast; casualties feared

 Ten crew were on board when the explosion occurred on Wednesday in Nigeria’s southwest Delta state, said Ikemefuna Okafor, CEO of the oil company.
 The cause of the explosion is being investigated as “necessary parties” work to contain the situation, he added.

-It is not immediately clear how much damage was caused by the explosion but videos purported to have been taken from the scene show the vessel engulfed in fire and thick smoke as oil workers and fishermen watch from the shore.
+It is not immediately clear how much damage was caused by the explosion but videos purported to have been taken from the scene show the vessel engulfed in fire and thick smoke as oil workers and fishermen watch from nearby.

 The floating oil production, storage and offloading vessel is in the oil-rich Niger Delta region.
 The company has said the vessel has the capacity of storing up to 2 million barrels of oil.